On Saturday, November 30th from 12:00 p.m.-2:00 p.m.the Townsend Hotel

 Pay It Forward Community Service

-Prior to joining The Townsend Hotel team, Esch most recently served as the off-premise catering sales manager for Epoch Events Catering in Novi, Mich.
-Prior to that, Esch spent several years in Las Vegas, where she worked as the special events operations manager for TAO Group, and before that as the special events sales manager at B&B Hospitality Group, the joint venture of Chef Mario Batali and Winemaker Joe Bastianich.
+At The Townsend, Esch is responsible for establishing new relationships among the area’s business community to further grow the property’s corporate catering clientele.
+Prior to joining The Townsend, Esch served as the off-premise catering sales manager for Epoch Events Catering in Novi, Mich.
+Prior to that, she worked in Las Vegas as the special events operations manager for TAO Group, and before that as the special events sales manager at B&B Hospitality Group, the joint venture of Chef Mario Batali and Winemaker Joe Bastianich.

-Chef Andrew received his culinary education at the Cooking and Hospitality Institute of Chicago.
+Between his time in Chicago and joining The Townsend culinary team, Alcid previously served as sous chef in Cattletsburg, Ky.
+He received his culinary education at the Cooking and Hospitality Institute of Chicago.